ijust-repo/Judge93/docs/api_doc.md

 >- `team_id` is the Id of the team in database.
 >- `member_id` is the Id of the member in database.
 >- If response status code is **200** then member removed from team successfully.
->- If response status code is **406** then team does not exists or team has ON contest.
+>- If response status code is **406** then team does not exists or team has running contest.
 >- If response status code is **403** the user is not owner of the team.

 -------